DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 The floor, on which Kai was standing, started to tremble.
 He was wondering if ground was rumbling.
 But they were high above in skies.
-Even though tied to the top of ancient tree, it shouldn't be possible for earth vibrations to reach this place.
+Although tied to the top of ancient tree, it shouldn't be possible for earth vibrations to reach this place.

 [To destroy this life.
 The Angel Palace shall collapse.]